SylvainLosey/compassion-odoo-installer/readme.md

 ## Add test database

-Get backup from /web/database/selector ad pg_dump then (`test` is a db name example):
+Get a backup from the devel at /web/database/selector as pg_dump then (`test` is a db name example):

 ```
 createdb test